MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentisland.md

 ## -description

-A <xref:Microsoft.UI.Content.ContentIsland> is a self-contained *child window* (with independent input, output, layout, and accessibility handling) that is confined to the client area of its parent <xref:Microsoft.UI.Content.ContentSite>.
+A self-contained *child window* (with independent input, output, layout, and accessibility handling) that is confined to the client area of its parent <xref:Microsoft.UI.Content.ContentSite>.

 ## -remarks